Skip to Content

 Child Support: The Basics

-To start off, child support is money paid by one parent to another and is designed to help cover child-related expenses, post-divorce.
-These payments are required in almost all divorces involving minors and cannot be limited or restricted by a prenuptial agreement.
+Child support is money paid by one parent to another to help cover child-related expenses after a divorce.
+It is required in almost all divorces involving minors and cannot be limited or restricted by a prenuptial agreement.

 The longstanding presumption held by Texas courts is that a child’s best interest is served through having a loving, healthy relationship with both parents whenever possible.
 To this end, judges try to split a child’s physical time between spouses as evenly as possible.